itdxer/blog.itdxer.com/_posts/2020-06-22-chaining-ranges-with-sql.md

 ---
 title: "Chaining ranges with SQL"
 date: 2020-06-22
+layout: post

+description: "Range is quite an unusual data structure for SQL queries and chaining these ranges is not straightforward.
+This article shows how to implement a solution to a very specific problem involving ranges.
+In addition to the solution there is a proof which shows that the proposed algorithm works for every possible set of ranges."

+tags: ['SQL', 'Algorithms']

+comments: true
+share: true
 ---

 ### Problem

 Let's say we have an office that can be accessed only using an ID card.
 Each time an employee enters and leaves the office we record this event as a row in